Check out Senior-Friendly Gadgets, Tools, and Devices →

 Here are the 12 most common reasons and barriers to technology adoption among older adults.

-1. Technology Can be Overwhelming
+1. Technology Can Feel Overwhelming

 2. Readability Issues